-2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?
+- 2.3a What measures are in place to protect data in transit and at rest?
+Encryption in transit and rest. - 2.3b If the system is collecting, processing, or retaining Social Security Numbers, are there additional protections in place to protect SSNs?

-SSNs are masked during the lookup and prior to pulling the data into the call record.
-All SSNs are entered into a secure database, encrypted in all states only visible to VCL internal staff.
-SSN is PII data, encrypted at rest with Salesforce Shield encryption.
-Only VA employees with a business need will have the record view based on security levels.
+SSNs are masked on records marked "Sensitive" while in VistA, during the lookup and prior to pulling the data into the call record.
+All SSNs are entered into a secure database, encrypted in all states only visible to VCL internal staff

 2.3c How is PII/PHI safeguarded in accordance with OMB Memorandum M-06-15?

-SF VCL Medoraforce is an encrypted, secure system.
+Encryption in all states.
 User roles determine who has visibility into PII/PHI.